Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/pst_attachmets_working/00_attachmet_dl_from_email.md

 The Python script leverages the `win32com.client` library to interact with Microsoft Outlook and extract attachments from a specified PST file.
 Here’s an overview of the steps:

+🔹 **Step 1: Define Paths 📍**

-1️⃣ **Define Paths📍** – Specify the PST file location and the folder where attachments should be saved.
+- Specify the **PST file location** and the **target folder** inside the PST where emails are stored.

-2️⃣ **Initialize Outlook📧** – Connect to Microsoft Outlook using `win32com.client`.
+- Set the **destination folder** where extracted attachments will be saved.

+🔹 **Step 2: Initialize Outlook 📧**
+- Use **win32com.client.Dispatch("Outlook.Application")** to create an instance of Outlook.
+- This allows Python to interact with Outlook and access its stored emails.

+🔹 **Step 3: Load the PST File 📂**
-3️⃣ **Load the PST File📂** – Ensure the PST file is added to Outlook.
+- Ensure the **PST file** is loaded into Outlook.
+- If the PST file is not already added, the script automatically loads it.

+🔹 **Step 4: Access the Email Folder 📑**
-4️⃣ **Access the Email Folder** – Navigate to the required folder inside the PST.
+- Navigate to the **specific folder** inside the PST file where emails with attachments are stored.

+🔹 **Step 5: Extract and Save Attachments 📥**
-5️⃣ **Extract Attachments📥** – Loop through emails and save the attachments to a designated folder.
+- Loop through **all emails** in the specified folder.
+- If an email has an attachment, save it to the predefined folder.

+The script ensures each attachment is stored properly while maintaining its original filename.

 ## Prerequisites 🖥️